 Deputy academic director (with Professor Elias Mossialos): Advanced Hospital Quality Management in the Big Data Era

 A program designed for China's leading hospital executive officers.
 This two week module provides training on health systems financing and care provision.
 We explain methods of 'big' data collection and analysis, and use case studies to demonstrate how evidence can be implemented for clinical and non-clinical quality improvement in hospital care delivery.

 Module co-leader (with Professor Elias Mossialos): Masters in Health Policy, Imperial College London

 Health Systems and Policy

-Delivering lectures on policy evaluation and understanding statistics.
+Delivering lectures on understanding complex health systems, policy evaluation and statistics.

 Delivering lectures on cost analysis and pharmaceutical economics and policy.

 Talk entitled: Health systems in the knowledge economy